I've cooked with Le Creuset for years − is it actually worth the price?

 When I think of Le Creuset, I think of the colors: the classic flame red, the Caribbean blue, the bright nectar, and many more.

 I remember picking out my first Le Creuset and spending hours on the site, just scrolling through the pictures.
-It's the colors that give Le Creuset cookware its personality and helped to transform cooking from a time-consuming chore into an experience I could savor.
+It's the colors that give Le Creuset cookware its personality and helped to transform cooking from a time-consuming chore into an experience you can savor.

 If you've curated a kitchen color palette of bright whites and metallic hues, you might be hesitant to throw such colorful cookware into the mix.
-Then again, you might be swayed by some of the more muted shades, such as oyster gray and pale meringue.
+Then again, you might be swayed by some of the more muted shades, from oyster gray to pale meringue.

 Don't buy it if: You're on a tight budget